fraserivison/recipe-manager/README.md

    - **Access Control Test for Create Recipe:**
      - This test ensures that only authenticated users can access the recipe creation page, reinforcing security in the application.

+## 5. Error Handling Tests:
+- **Form Error Handling Tests:**
+  - This test checks that the appropriate error messages are returned for missing required fields in the recipe form, ensuring robust validation and user feedback.

+## 6. Edge Cases for Views:
+- **Recipe Editing and Deleting Tests:**
+  - These tests confirm that users can successfully edit existing recipes and delete them when required.
+They also check for the appropriate redirection and error handling in these processes.

 #### Changes Made

 - **Mocking Cloudinary Uploads:**